Skip to content

 • People should continue to check their balances by calling the number on the back of their EBT card.
 Benefits for the month may first appear on EBT cards as “pending”.
 Pending balances cannot be used to purchase food.

 • SNAP enrollment remains open.
 The DTA and the Food Bank’s SNAP Enrollment team are continuing to help people apply for benefits.
-Once you are enrolled, your benefits will begin when general benefits are restored.
 Call our SNAP team at 413-992-6204.

-To support increased demand, we’re preparing for more visitors at our Mobile Food Banks.
-All mobile sites will have extra food to meet higher demand, and three sites will hold an additional distribution for the month of November.
-Supplies are limited, and food will be distributed on a first-come, first-served basis while supplies last.
+Our Mobile Food Banks are available to anyone, and the extra distributions scheduled in November in response to the shutdown are still occurring.
+Food will be distributed on a first-come, first-served basis while supplies last.
 If we run out at a particular Mobile Food Bank, please know that other local resources are available and can be found on our Food Finder Map

 If you would like personalized support in connecting to resources, visit “Food Assistance Navigation” on the 413 Cares website, click “Contact”, and fill out a referral form, or call and leave a message for our Food Assistance Navigators at 413-206-6276.